 If the officer is satisfied with your answers, your application moves forward to the final decision stage.
 If approved, you will receive either a visa vignette sticker in your passport (if applying overseas) or an eVisa (digital immigration status) if applying from within the UK.
 You can access and prove your immigration status through your UKVI online account.

 If refused, you will receive a formal refusal letter, often with a typed transcript of your interview.
 Common refusal reasons include doubts about credibility (vague or inconsistent answers), financial shortcomings, English language concerns (spoken English does not match test scores), and problematic documentation.
-A refusal under deception grounds can result in a re-entry ban.
+A refusal under deception grounds (Section 320 / Part 9 of the Rules) can result in a re-entry ban of up to 10 years.

 UK Student Visa Interview Success Tips